HafslundEcoVannkraft/stratus-tf-github-environments/AI_CONTEXT.md

-# AI Context for stratus-tf-aca-gh-vending
+# AI Context for stratus-tf-github-environments

 > **🚧 WORK IN PROGRESS** 🚧
 > This project is currently under active development.
 Features, APIs, and documentation may change without notice.

-This document provides essential context for AI assistants working on the `stratus-tf-aca-gh-vending` project.
+This document provides essential context for AI assistants working on the `stratus-tf-github-environments` project.
 It helps maintain consistency across AI sessions and ensures new AI interactions understand the project's purpose, architecture, and constraints.

 ## 🎯 Project Overview

 ### Purpose
-This Terraform module automates the creation of GitHub deployment environments for Azure Container Apps within the **Stratus Corp Azure Landing Zone** architecture.
+This Terraform module automates the creation of GitHub deployment environments for Azure infrastructure within the **Stratus Corp Azure Landing Zone** architecture.
 It establishes secure OIDC federation between GitHub Actions and Azure, eliminating the need for static credentials.

 ### Key Value Proposition
+- **Generic Infrastructure Support**: Works with any Azure infrastructure (Container Apps, AKS, VMs, Functions, etc.)
 - **Secure Authentication**: OIDC federation replaces static secrets
 - **Centralized Management**: IaC repository controls all environment creation
-- **Flexible Deployment**: Multiple GitHub environments can target the same Azure resources
+- **Dynamic Role Assignment**: Convention-based role mapping for infinite flexibility
 - **Enterprise Ready**: Designed for corporate environments with strict security requirements

 ## 🏗️ Architecture Context